-The following article has been published in the Transformer Magazine edition No 2 2018.
+The Electrical Oil Service (EOS) article has been published in the Transformer Magazine edition No 2 2018.
 To read the full article, please click on “EOS Closed-Loop-Model for Transformer Oil Regeneration”.

 Transformer Oil Regeneration